The-Hip-Hip-Arrays/design-session/README.md

-# design-session
+# Design-session
 Newsletter sign up sheet
-# design-session
-Newsletter sign up sheet

-* What would your overall app do?

-Collect sign up data for a coding newsletter.

-* Who is your user?

-Developers or future developers

-* Why do they need to input data?
+## What?
+Webform to collect sign-up data for daily coding newsletter aimed at developers or future developers.

+## Why?
-So we can send them the newsletter and segmentate the information.
-Targeted campaigns based on language or gender.
-Collect suggestions from free text box.
+So we can send them the newsletter and collect/analyse user information based on their input.
+For example, targeted campaigns based on gender or language, collect suggestions from free text box, birthday message.

-* When/Where are they going to be inputting data?

-At a meetup or event.
-After clicking the link on our website.

-* How are they going to input data?
-(Mobile device)

-Checkboxes, dropdowns, text area

-* How will you enhance the user experience?

-Puns.
+## How
+The users will quite probably be at a meetup or event, or will get to the form through a website link.
+They will often be using mobile phones.
+User experience will be enhanced with humour.
 Low number of fields.
 Thankyou message on submission.
 Asterix to indicate optional input.
 Responsive/mobile-first design.

-* How will you make it pretty?

-Nice calming green

-* Try drawing out wireframes of your app, and form.
-It's okay to design parts of a page that won't function (e.g. menu buttons) as well as think about elements that might enhance your user's experience.
-Stay focused on the form, though!
-Try to think about how it might break or annoy a user, as well as thinking about all the different types of data that you might want to capture.
+It will be a nice calming green, like a standard coffee cup.

+## Stretch goals
+* Creation of stylised banner with logo of coffee cup.
+* Come up with snazzy tagline.
+* Connect with mailchimp or other email service.
+* Data validation of email address to avoid duplicate sign-ups on database.